aashishvanand/ccreward-web/README.md

 Example attribution:

 ```
-This project is based on the Credit Card Rewards (https://github.com/aashishvanand/ccreward-web) by Aashish Vivekanand.
+This project is based on the ccreward (https://github.com/aashishvanand/ccreward-web) by Aashish Vivekanand.
 ```

 ---